ebertolazzi/course-ModellingAndSimulationOfMechatronicsSystem/docs_build/sphinx/Manual_INTRO.rst

 Introduction
 ============

-Library for the course *Modelling And Simulation Of Mechatronics System*
+Library for the course *Mechatronics System Simulation*

 Installation
 ------------